 Present with a presence.
-Our A4 Presentation folders are great when passing on your prints or photographs to a customer, handing out that winner presentation, storing important information around the office or just to impress for new business.
+Our A4 Presentation folders are great when passing on your prints or photographs to a customer, handing out that winning presentation, storing important information around the office or just to impress for new business.

 The folders are printed on a 350 gsm Premium Matt paper and then coated with your choice of Gloss or Matt laminate film.
 The product is then scored and hand-folded to create a quality finish.
 Each folder is assembled with a pocket which will hold your A4 documents/prints and includes 90x50mm slits to display your business card on opening.
 Folders are printed one sided.

 Make use of our free, easy-to-use desktop designer software to put together your folder or make an appointment with one of our skilled, on-site designers if you are short on time.

 Our Presentation folder printing prices can be accessed via the pricing tab below.

 - 350 gsm Premium Coated Matt Paper with a Matt or Gloss finish.